iamroshel/phase-1-algorithms-what-is-an-algorithm/README.md

-# What is an Algorithm?
+# What is an Algorithm? c

 ## Learning Goals